weddingatcana/polynomial_fitting/README.md

 # Polynomial Fitting

 This is just a simple tool to help fit data to a polynomial of your choosing.
-It consistes of five modules, four with the **mod** prefix to denote separate libraries of functions and the fifth with the **prg** prefix to denote the main program where we will generate the polynomial fits.
+It consists of five modules, four with the **mod** prefix to denote separate libraries of functions and the fifth with the **prg** prefix to denote the main program where we will generate the polynomial fits.

 ## Getting Started